emiliosanfilippo/cidoc-modularization/readme.md

 * **cidoc:place-module.owl**: it represents places (*E53 Place*);

-* **cidoc:dimension-module.owl**: it represents dimensions (*E54 Dimension*); the new class *Qualitative Quality Space* allows for the representation of dimensions' qualitative values in addition to quantitative values, these latter are represented with OWL data properties.
+* **cidoc:dimension-module.owl**: it represents dimensions (*E54 Dimension*); the new class *Qualitative Quality Space* allows for the representation of dimensions' qualitative values in addition to quantitative values; the latter are represented with OWL data properties.

 **Modules about persistent items**